 Every member of the community should monitor their own health and conduct a daily health check.
 If you do not feel well, do not attend class or report for work, and seek medical advice.
-Any employee or commuter student whose temperature is 100.4 degrees or higher should not be on campus until their temperature has been under 99 degrees oral temperature for at least 24 hours, without use of any fever-reducing medication.
-Residential students with a temperature of 100.4 degrees or higher should self-quarantine and contact Student Health Services.
+Any employee or commuter student whose temperature is 100.4 degrees or higher should not be on campus until their temperature has been under 99 degrees oral temperature for at least 72 hours (3 consecutive days), without use of any medication.
+Residential students with a temperature of 100.4 degrees or higher should self-isolate and contact Student Health Services.

 All community members are highly encouraged to receive a flu vaccine and to make sure required vaccinations are up-to-date.
 Individuals opting out of such vaccines must sign an authorized and acknowledged waiver.

 Additionally, we recommend that an updated health check be conducted with a medical professional to assure awareness of any current conditions that might make the individual more at risk for contraction and serious illness or death as a result of the current pandemic.

 This will help us maintain a healthier community and reduce the pressure on our campus and region’s medical systems.
 More information will be sent to students, faculty and staff in the fall regarding the flu shot schedule.